NaviyaSabapathii/chatbot/README.md

 NOTE:
 MediChat is not a substitute for professional medical advice.
 Always consult a licensed physician for serious health concerns.

+Here i have attached the picture of my medi chat,
 ![image](https://github.com/user-attachments/assets/efe4a321-7024-4459-9e15-6bf7f5e669f6)